 If you enjoy long, scenic drives that incorporate both mountainous and forest terrain, you should consider a road trip from Seattle to Yellowstone National Park.
 With so much to see and do on the way, you'll be coming back to this incredible drive for years to come.

-The road trip from Seattle to Yellowstone National Park takes 11 hours 30 minutes.
+The 755-mile road trip from Seattle to Yellowstone National Park takes 11 hours 30 minutes to drive.
 On the way, explore Mt Rainier National Park & Craters of the Moon, make a stop in Portland, Missoula, or Idaho Falls, and visit the Grand Teton National Park.

 If an adventure of epic proportions sounds appealing to you, read on and find out just what makes this drive one of the most scenic in all of North America.